patatetom/ideapad100s/README.md

-# ideapad100s
+# Lenovo Ideapad 100s

-Linux installation on Lenovo Ideapd 100s
+installation of Linux on Lenovo Ideapd 100s

+the Lenovo Ideapad 100s is UEFI 32 bits